-This annex describes two procedures for determining whether or not noise emissions contain prominent discrete tones: the tone-to-noise ratio method and the prominence ratio method.
+This Annex specifies two methods for determining whether or not noise emissions contain prominent discrete tones by reference to ECMA-418 "Psychoacoustic metrics for ITT equipment - Part 1 (prominent discrete tones)", which gives such details.
+They are referred to the tone-to-noise ratio method and the prominence ratio method.